Patent Law In India – Everything You Need to Know

 • Right to file a lawsuit for patent infringement: The Patentee has the right to file a lawsuit for patent infringement in a district court with jurisdiction to hear the case with the legal advice of a business lawyer.

-Patentee’s obligations under the Patent Law
+Patentee’s Obligations under the Patent Law

 • Patents used by the Government: It should be noted that the Government may employ or even purchase a patented innovation for its exclusive use and that it may also restrict or forbid the use of the patent in certain situations.

-• Forced licenses: The Controller may give compulsory licenses to any applicant to work the patent if it is not worked satisfactorily to fulfill the reasonable requirements of the public at a reasonable price.
+• Forced licenses: The Controller may give compulsory licenses to any applicant to work the patent if it is not worked satisfactorily to fulfil the reasonable requirements of the public at a reasonable price.

 • Patent revocation: A patent may be revoked if there has been no work done or if the public’s demand for the patented innovation has not been met.